Cecilia8989/pands-project/README.md

 ![BoxPlotVioninPlot()

-**Observation:** The most significant variables based on the graph above are petal length and petal width.
+**Observation:** The most significant variables, based on the graph above are petal length and petal width.
 For these variables, Setosa has a smaller range of values and less density compared to the other two species, while Versicolor has a moderate range and density.
 On the other hand, for sepal length and width, Virginica has a wider range of values and higher density compared to the other two species [[31]](https://medium.com/analytics-vidhya/exploratory-data-analysis-iris-dataset-4df6f045cda).

+he new set of plots supports the previous conclusion that Petal Length and Petal Width are the most significant variables for distinguishing between the three species of iris.

 <details>
     <summary> Code Explanation </summary>